 An endocrinologist whose paradigm-shifting work addresses the genetic causes of obesity and its adverse effect on metabolic health is the 2019 recipient of the Taubman Prize for Excellence in Medical Science, the University of Michigan’s Taubman Institute announced.

-Professor Sir Stephen O’Rahilly, M.D., of Cambridge University will receive the honor and the $100,000 cash award at the institute’s annual symposium on October 22 in Ann Arbor.
+Professor Sir Stephen O’Rahilly, M.D., of the University of Cambridge will receive the honor and the $100,000 cash award at the institute’s annual symposium on October 22 in Ann Arbor.

 The Taubman Prize was established in 2011 by the late A. Alfred Taubman, who created the Taubman Institute in 2007 to support the work of clinician-scientists at U-M. Mr. Taubman’s aim with the prize was to recognize physician-researchers’ work outside Ann Arbor, and to bring the thought leaders in medical science to campus for collaboration with peers at the University of Michigan.